-Elementary and secondary schools in Niagara return to online learning on April 19
+Elementary and secondary schools in Niagara remain online until the end of the school year

 All four school boards in Niagara provide information on confirmed cases and school closure status.
 Learn what happens if a COVID-19 case is confirmed at your child’s school.